WaryaWayne/myWorkLog/results/work_ive_done.md

 - About to start part 4 of the tutorial.
 Turned many lines of code into 3.
 Crazy.
 - This is 3.5 They showed us how to use mixins and we are about to go into using generic class based views.

-**Project 47**

-- Updated and added a closing } to defStart.
-Accidently removed it on last iteration.
-- Updated the djangoReact script: 	Removed the pipenv run command and instead we are now using the default python manage.py start app with chosen app names.
-Added a 'Remember to register it' to the apps creation message.
-  -- These changes make the config better and stop the extra pipenv messages in the terminal during app creation.

 **Total commits:** 9

 ## 2024-10-30

-**Project 37**
+**Project 51**

-- Initial commit to setup Project 37
+- Initial commit to setup Project 51

 **Total commits:** 1

 ## 2024-10-31

-**Project 17**
+**Project 4**

 - turned part 1 of tutorial into into a version1 folder. copied the index.html, main.js and deleted copy of preload.js.

-**Project 25**
+**Project 58**

 - Initial commit.
-Just getting started on Project 25.
+Just getting started on Project 58.
 Hoping for big things here.
   -- Done so far:
-  --             - Project scaffolding with all dependencies --             - Basic Electron window displaying React app --             - Development environment configuration --             - Git repository initialized with .gitProject 18
+  --             - Project scaffolding with all dependencies --             - Basic Electron window displaying React app --             - Development environment configuration --             - Git repository initialized with .gitProject 9
   --             - README.md with setup instructions

 **Total commits:** 2

 ## 2024-11-05

-**Project 40**
+**Project 62**

-- Initialized our Project 2. default django project with Project 36 app.
-We will set up a boiler plate to add Project 40 to our projects in the future.
+- Initialized our Project 6. default django project with Project 40 app.
+We will set up a boiler plate to add Project 62 to our projects in the future.

 **Total commits:** 1

 ## 2024-11-06

-**Project 20**
+**Project 81**

 - - I deleted the old db and redid the migrations because I got out of order on a migration and I got stuck. - Added django-cors-headers and configured it for now to allow all origins.
 Will configure to only allow from our site when the time is right for production. - Markdown to help visualize api data in admin. - django-filter.
-Got it to be able to filter the api data being sent by Project 2.
+Got it to be able to filter the api data being sent by Project 6.
 Will fully configure before this commit. - djangorestframework: Set up simple jwt auth.
 Configured routes to expose for the react app.
 Put the routes we made with all auth, now available via api. - djangorestframework-simplejwt: Used this library for the jwt integration. - django-rest-authtoken: Used this library to create an auth token for us on server side to avoid doing it on client.
-  -- - Admin.py: Registered an appointments and services for our company Project 36.
+  -- - Admin.py: Registered an appointments and services for our company Project 40.
 These are part of a group of files.
 THis is final part of registering our models.
   -- - Created a services and appointments filter to filter through some of our services and appointments past, present, and future.
 It is simple now will update later.
   -- - Created a services and appointments modesl to hold our data about appointments and services we offer.
   -- - We created serializers to parse our api data from the model fields and tables.